mlm20/terra-health-archetypes/spec.md

 ## 📝 Implementation Notes & Considerations

+- **LLM Configuration File (`llm.config.ts`):** A configuration file (`llm.config.ts`) in the project root allows for easy specification of the LLM models (text and image) and their respective settings (e.g., DALL-E 3 size, quality, style).
+The `openaiService.ts` imports these configurations, making model changes manageable without direct code edits in the service.
+The file includes commented-out alternative model suggestions.

 - **Terra API Synchronous Data Fetching:** When fetching historical data using `to_webhook=false` (to get data directly in the API response), request shorter date ranges (e.g., **28 days or less**).
 Longer ranges may cause Terra to respond with a "Large request submitted" message, indicating asynchronous processing which cannot be handled without a publicly accessible webhook endpoint.
 - **Terra API Response Parsing:** The structure of JSON responses from Terra API endpoints (like `/daily`, `/sleep`, etc.) can vary.
 Ensure parsing logic (e.g., in the backend's `fetchTerraData` function) correctly handles potential nesting, typically looking for the data array within `response.data.data` or sometimes `response.data`, before defaulting to an empty array on error or unexpected structure.
 - **Vite Dev Server Proxy:** When running the React frontend (Vite) and Node.js backend locally on different ports, configure Vite's `server.proxy` in `vite.config.ts` to forward API requests (e.g., `/api/*`) from the frontend to the backend server's port (e.g., `http://localhost:3000`).
 Remember to restart the Vite dev server after modifying the config.